Sona021/Train-Network-Maker/README.md

 # Train-Network-Maker
-A simple text based train network that the user can create.
+My project is simple text based train network that the user can create.